Tubbs Fire Santa Rosa

 been burned of

 Santa Rosa and the towns and cities surrounding it are a fairly close nit community.
+Growing up in Santa Rosa we always visited friends and family in neighboring towns such as Windsor and Sebastopol and frequented the other ones like Petaluma and Napa.

-Engulfed in flames.
 Jordan Edwards my cousin and his family which consist of a wife, two daughters, aged 6 and 4,

 along with a 4 month old son lost their home in this devastating fire as well that is still ongoing.
 Friends and family a like